- Budget Preparation Guidelines

 Always remember to follow your budget forms with a budget justification.

 A justification explains the budget items so that the funding agency will understand what will need to be purchased to perform your project.
 Most sponsors have a format for the budget justification that you should follow.
+Budget justifications must be attached to the GoldSheet when they are required by the sponsor.

 Some costs may be unallowable under federal costing regulations.
 Please review ISU's Costing Policy for more information: